angelachenn/HTN-rails-workshop/README.md

 [![forthebadge](http://forthebadge.com/images/badges/made-with-ruby.svg)](http://forthebadge.com)
 [![forthebadge](http://forthebadge.com/images/badges/built-with-love.svg)](http://forthebadge.com)

 Welcome to Hack the North 2022 and to this workshop!
+We're Angela and Adison, your workshop leads.
 Ruby on Rails is a great tool to go with to kickstart your hackathon project and finish a working prototype within a short amount of time, so you have time for all the bells and whistles.
 In this workshop, you'll build your own web application from start to finish in only an hour with Rails!

  ![image](https://hackthenorth.com/preview_img.png)